 - get hands-on in marine and freshwater environments

 - master your expertise in the lab, then apply these techniques in the field

 - learn the skills to be able to work on temperate seas—from sub-polar to sub-tropical, where there is a high demand for graduates

-- explore critical issues like conservation, species protection and the effects of plastics on the ocean
+- explore pressing and critical issues like conservation, species protection and the effects of plastics on the ocean

 - access cutting-edge technology and equipment used in pioneering research around the world